solo-spice/sospice/docs/source/develop.rst

 Contributing
 ============

-You can contribute to ``sospice`` by writing code, but also writing documentation, tests, or even giving feedback about the project.
+You can contribute to ``sospice`` by writing code, but also by writing documentation or tests, or even by giving feedback about the project.

 Issue Tracking
 --------------